hantman-lab/realSpike/real_spike/behavior_detector/README.md

   - Likely will still be a pre-fixed list of patterns
 - Basically just instantiate the pattern and send it on via `zmq`
 - Need to put in some constraints for how to make sure stim only gets triggered once per trial
+  - Keep track of how much power has been put into the system over a certain period of time (do not send anything if exceed)
+  - Can do this on the psychopy side too!
 4. Visual (Optional)
 - Could have `fastplotlib` running in real-time and showing the detection as it happens
   - Might be useful in these initial stages